Zonico6/SeatingPlanner/app/notes.md

     between the new and old tables.
 When the drag is ended, those tags are reset to null in OnTableDragListener.kt

 #TODO:
+    Entry files are not updated properly, look at update method of Entry Files; something with seek must be wrong

     You can make StudentSet in core package to be an abstract class

     Displace a table not only at sideOptions but on all sides